billdueber/marc2solr_example/README.markdown

 ## Running to debug

 Right now, the configuration above and beyond what's in the index and translation maps (e.g., where Solr is, how many threads to use, what kind of MARC file to expect) is just inlined at the top of the `marc2Solr.rb` file; this will have to change at some point.
+Opinions about what the config file should hold and/or look like are welcome, as are ideas about a DSL for the whole index.rb configuration.

 ### Edit the marc2Solr.rb file

 The top of the `marc2Solr.rb` file is full of all sorts of configuration information -- where Solr is, whether to commit at the end, etc. As shipped, it expects a MARC file whose type can be figured out from the extension, with unspecified MARC encoding, and will NOT send stuff to Solr -- just to STDOUT.

-### Run it in debug mode and check out the results
+### Run it sending to STDOUT instead of Solr and check out the results

 `marc2Solr.rb` has three configuration variables (`actuallySendToSolr`, `ppMARC`, and `ppDoc`) to dictate what to do in terms of actually sending stuff to Solr and spitting debug info out to STDOUT.
 It can be useful at times to push out both the MARC record and what it gets turned into for debugging purposes.